What will you be doing?

 It would be a bonus if you had:

-- A university degree in a relevant Design, Technology, or Social Science discipline
+- A university degree in Interaction Design, Human Computer Interaction, or a related design or behavioural science discipline

 - Experience working in a variety of organisations (start-up, corporate, agency/consultancy)